2020 premium rates

-WorkSafeBC projects that the average base rate for 2020 will remain at the same level as 2019, at 1.55% of employers' assessable payroll.
+WorkSafeBC announces that the average base rate for 2020 is maintained at the same level as 2019 and 2018, at 1.55% of employers' assessable payroll.
 Our positive financial results and stable claims costs have enabled us to keep the average rate flat for 2020.

 Together with worker and employer stakeholders, we're working to reduce serious injuries and enhance return-to-work opportunities.
 In doing this, we can collectively help to prevent injuries, improve return-to-work outcomes, and ultimately lower insurance rates.